altran03/ai-agent-education-platform/docs/QUICK_START.md

 ## Next Steps
 - Upload a business case study PDF to test the simulation builder
 - Create your first AI-powered simulation
-- Explore the marketplace for community scenarios
+- Create and manage your simulations
 - Check out the comprehensive documentation in `backend/docs/`
 - Use the database admin interface to inspect your data